MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

 ## [Walter Astral](https://walterastral.bandcamp.com/) - Nadir

-Sarah: **"** From Walter Astral's latest album, [Éclipse](https://walterastral.bandcamp.com/album/clipse-2) :) The momentum in this track is mesmerizing, drawing us into the hum of these basslines.
-We traverse across quivering synths to new resonances and rhythms, with these glorious and glistening whispers from the druids brushing beside our ears all along :)  **"**
+Sarah: **"** From Walter Astral's latest album, [Éclipse](https://walterastral.bandcamp.com/album/clipse-2) :) The momentum in this track is mesmerizing, drawing us into the surging hum of this bassline.
+We traverse across these quivering synths to new resonances and rhythms, with glorious and glistening whispers from the druids brushing beside our ears all along :)  **"**

 ## Dm (Mx), Unders - Nature (Unders Dub)